 Tom, who should sign up to ehost?
 Who are your primary target customers?

 Tom Jackson / eHost: The new and improved eHost is targeted at everyone, as the choices made throughout the service determine how technical the user can be.
 Want MySQL databases?
 Go for cPanel.
 Want to build a simple blog?
 It’s made brilliantly easy with our Drag & Drop builder.
 All users are catered for, regardless of their web development skill level.
 But of course, you can’t please everyone – the new eHost is particularly friendly to newbies.
 Despite this, we are proud to say the pros will not be held back.

-Looking at recent outstanding server performance (so far, the test site has not gone down for 1 seconds in 2016), I think eHost deserve a 5-star.
+Looking at recent outstanding server performance (so far, the test site has not gone down for 1 seconds in 2016), I think eHost deserve a try.

-If you’re in the market for something affordable with lots of inclusions and reliability, eHost is definitely a must-see.
+If you’re in the market for something affordable with lots of inclusions and reliability and don’t mind sticking with a Endurance hosting brand, eHost is definitely a must-see.